-When a friend on Facebook reposted an ad by Men Having Babies about their upcoming seminar in New York City, and said "Any of my gay friends who want to become dads should go to this!"
+When a friend on Facebook re-posted an ad about an upcoming seminar in New York City, and said "Any of my gay friends who want to become dads should go to this!"
 David was intrigued.
 So he and Brian attended and spent the whole day going to all the panels they could, and speaking to many vendors as possible.
 "We, like most people, walked out a little defeated when the costs of surrogacy were explained.
 But we also had a ton of information to start digesting and discussing."

 The seeds had definitely been planted.
 David and Brian were starting to get specific about how to begin their family.
 They recalled Erin's comment and wondered if Brian's sister was serious or not.
 So Brian phoned Erin to find out if she had been, and without missing a beat, she said "I'll do it."

 "It was just an amazing, selfless moment and frankly, I was caught off guard by her decisiveness," said Brian.
 "I offered her all the outs.
 'Well, I mean…talk to your husband…and you can take time to think about it…and we won't be mad if you say no…' She did concede that she should check with her husband – but he was equally supportive right out of the gate.
 They're pretty amazing, needless to say.
 And from there it was full speed ahead!"